-9. As of 31 March 2020, Thailand has no bilateral relationships in place for the exchange of CbC reports.
-It is recommended that Thailand take steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions and with which Thailand has an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
+9. As of 31 March 2020, Kenya has no bilateral relationships in place for the exchange of CbC reports.
+It is recommended that Kenya take steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions and with which they have an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
+This recommendation remains unchanged since the 2017/2018 peer review.